nyanlinnthant4430/DevOps_World_Population/Readme.md

 # Contribution Guidelines

 Thank you so much for your interest in contributing to the **World Population Report System**.
-To ensure high code quality, consistency, and effective teamwork, please follow the guidelines outlined below.
+To ensure high code quality, consistency, and effective teamwork, please follow the guidelines instructions below.

 ---